web3/web3.js/docs/web3-utils.rst

 web3.utils
 ========

-This package provides utility functions for ethereum dapps and other web3.js packages.
+This package provides utility functions for Ethereum dapps and other web3.js packages.

 ------------------------------------------------------------------------------